xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

 The program will go through all the individual files and generate their individual pcm file based on master.pcm and align each one.

-Since *framewatcher* can flexiblly define outout location, we can utlize it to save all the raw files and as well as aligned result files into a network drive.
+Since *framewatcher* can flexibly define output location, we can utlize it to save all the raw files and as well as aligned result files into a network drive from local SSD drive.
+Sometimes, directly saving on network drive and also aligning frames there could cause slowdown of SerialEM data collection.
 This works as a neat way to empty X or Y drive on K2 computer, they will never fill.
 For example, following command will move all the new files saved by SerialEM and aligned files on X drive to the network drive Z.

 .. code-block:: none